VEZY/PlantGeom.jl/docs/src/build_and_simulate_3d_plants/reconstruct_from_mtg/amap_conventions_reference.md

 ## 6. Local vs Global Angles in `GeometryConvention`

+This is an advanced customization section.
+Read it only if you are defining your own `GeometryConvention`.

 Angle scope is controlled per entry in `GeometryConvention.angle_map`:

 - Local angle (`frame=:local`): composed as `T = T ∘ R`.